The Best Talk of Your Life: How to Communicate Your Research in a Memorable Way

 Registration opens on Monday, February 5 at 9:00am.

 Priority will be given to UBC graduate students registered in the current academic session.
-Confirmation of registration will be sent within two working days.
-If you experience any difficulty using the online registration tool, please send a message to: email@example.com
+After registering, you will receive confirmation and additional event details within two business days at the e-mail associated with your community.grad.ubc.ca account.
+If you experience any difficulty using the online registration tool, please e-mail us at email@example.com.